Tap here to get 5 Secrets to Stress Free Dinners

 I have a pretty major obsession with chickpeas.
 I ate them all the time in salads while I was nursing my babies.
 They have the perfect balance of flavor and I love the protein they bring to the party.

 As much as I love chickpeas raw, today we are tossing them in the oven.
-Ladies and gentleman, let me introduce you to your new favorite snack: Roasted Chickpeas.
+Ladies and gentlemen, let me introduce you to your new favorite snack: roasted chickpeas.

 overhead view of drained and rinsed chickpeas in a bowl next to oil and spices